Universal Efimov spectra and fermionic doublets in highly mass-imbalanced cold-atom mixtures with van der Waals and dipole interactions: Results

 \section{Results}

-In this section, we show the results of our numerical calculations; we diagonalize \equref{BOvdwDipoleSchrodinger} by discretizing the radial coordinate in a non-uniform manner such that the WKB phase increment between adjacent grid points remains nearly constant.
+In this section, we show the results of our numerical calculations; we diagonalize \equref{BOvdwDipoleSchrodinger} by discretizing the radial coordinate in a non-uniform manner such that the Wentzel-Kramers-Brillouin (WKB) phase increment between adjacent grid points remains nearly constant.
 We typically take $R_{\rm{}max}= 400 r_{\mathrm{vdw}}- 12000r_{\mathrm{vdw}}$ with 3000$-$5000 grid points with the maximum angular momentum $\ell_{\rm{}max} =8-9 $.
-With these parameters, the numerical error is confirmed to be less than 0.5\% in most cases, except near avoided crossings, where strong admixture of higher angular momentum channels increases the error to up to 4\%.
+With these parameters, the numerical error of three-body binding energy and $a_-$ is confirmed to be less than 0.5\% in most cases, except near avoided crossings, where strong admixture of higher angular momentum channels increases the error to up to 4\%.
 Except for \secref{prediction} where the results of Er-Li and Dy-Li systems are quantitatively compared, we primarily present the results for Er-Li as the overall behavior of the Dy–Li system has been confirmed to be qualitatively similar.
-That is, in the bosonic system, we have chosen $M/m=27.5855\dots$ which corresponds to $^{166}$Er-$^6$Li.
-In the fermionic system, we have chosen $M/m=27.7521\dots$ which corresponds to $^{167}$Er-$^6$Li.
+That is, in the bosonic system, we have chosen $M/m=27.5855\dots$ which corresponds to $^{166}$Er-$^6$Li and a scaling factor $e^{\frac{\pi}{|s_0|}}=4.64326\dots$.
+In the fermionic system, we have chosen $M/m=27.7521\dots$ which corresponds to $^{167}$Er-$^6$Li and $ e^{\frac{\pi}{|s_1|}}=8.26236\dots$.